Mac Speedie: Western Interprovincial Football Union

 Speedie, by then 33 years old, joined the Roughriders despite the threat of legal action.
-Speedie had a league-leading seven touchdowns in 1953, and 576 receiving yards the following season.
-He was sent to the WIFU's BC Lions in 1955, but played only one game for the club.
+He had a league-leading seven touchdowns in 1953, and 576 receiving yards the following season.
+He was named a WIFU All-Star in both of his seasons with the Roughriders.
+Speedie was sent to the WIFU's BC Lions in 1955, but played only one game for the club.
 Speedie hurt his left knee and was declared out for the season.
 He had suffered a hairline leg fracture and underwent surgery on torn ligaments in his knee and ankle.
 He was expected to scout for the Lions as he recovered.
 After the injury, Speedie was cut from the Lions' roster and did not play professional football again.

 At the end of his career, Speedie was one of the most prolific receivers of his era.
 He averaged more than 800 receiving yards a season during his seven years in the AAFC and NFL, a mark that was not surpassed for 20 years after he left the game.
 His career average of 49.9 receptions per season stood for 25 years.
 He was named to the National Football League 1940s All-Decade Team and was selected by news outlets as a first-team All-Pro six times.
 The authors of the official NFL encyclopedia named him one of the league's 300 greatest-ever players.